MultiSafepay/docs/content/integration/ready-made/easywebshop/_index.md

     - /ecommerce-platforms/easywebshop/
 ---

-Free app by EasyWebshop to integrate MultiSafepay payment solutions into your webshop.
+EasyWebshop provides a free app to integrate with MultiSafepay.

 For integration support, email <integration@multisafepay.com>